 How Long Has Jack Worked as an Assistant Signalman?

 Reportedly Jack received an official employment number and was paid 20 cents a day and also got half a bottle of beer weekly.
 In 1890, Jack passed away due to tuberculosis.
-He worked on the railway for nine years without making any mistake and proved animals can do their work perfectly.
+He worked on the railway for nine years without making any mistakes and proved animals can do their work perfectly.

 He became a famous local celebrity and people visited him from around Cape Town to watch how the baboon operated the tracks.